Product Business14 min read

 Private Label / Blank Wholesale

 Buy blank garments from a wholesale supplier, add your branding (labels, tags), and sell.
 Low startup cost, decent margins.
 Downside: limited differentiation since others may sell the same blank.
+You can offset that by being obsessive about the parts you do control — woven label, custom packaging, the photography, the fit you choose, and a tight color story.
+A great blank with a great brand wrapped around it beats a mediocre custom garment with no brand every time.

 Custom Manufacturing

 For most beginners: start with print-on-demand or private label, then graduate to manufacturing once you have proven demand.
+There is no prize for skipping straight to a factory order and discovering nobody wanted the design.
+Let your customers fund your inventory.

 Step 3: Source Your Products